 The git push command uploads local repo content to a remote repo.
 It ‘pushes’ or exports commits from a local development line to the remote branches.
 You should use the git push command carefully as it can overwrite changes in the central repository.

 The git checkout command updates all files in the working directory to match the latest version stored in the current branch and records all new commits.
 You can use the git checkout command to navigate other branches and change the data stored on them.

-Final thoughts: a beginner’s guide to Git
+Final thoughts: a beginner’s guide to Git version control

 Git is a versatile and powerful tool that increases the efficiency of software development projects and simplifies remote collaborations.
 We’ve explained the fundamentals of how Git works and the most common Git commands you need to know before using it.